"Hunter x Hunter" is the anime adaption of Yoshihiro Togashi's manga of the same name, and is also a reboot of the original anime adaption from 1999.

 The story centers around Gon who begins his life with a great adventure in mind, finding Ging his elusive Hunter of a father.
 The friends he makes along the way and the battles he has to fight are satisfactory.

 The series goes over the material in the original series as well as things it didn't cover, so there is no need to watch it.
 I did before checking out the reboot, and I can say if you want to check it out watch it first.
 The pacing is much slower in the original series.

 As far as the episodes go there are only two filler episodes that recap what has happened.
 The rest of the episodes are loyal to the manga.
 Each story arc was easy and enjoyable to watch with one exception.
 Each long running shounen show seems to have at least one token "this was alright but the other arcs were noticably better" arc, and unfortunately for HxH that arc is the longest arc in a comparatively short show.
 The semifinal arc runs over sixty episodes and has some dry spells.
 The arc isn't terrible though, it redeems itself with awesome fight scenes and some new characters that I fell in love with.

 Overall I give the show a 9/10 and would recommend it to people who like shounen shows.
 The entire series is on Crunchyroll and the first 100 episodes out of 148 are on Netflix.</div>

--UPDATE- i had just finished watching this anime and i am seriously depressed it ended. this anime was PURELY AMAZING.there was not one filler (although i dont fillers) every part you feel is pointless or a filler is actually an important buildup for what happens after. this was a SERIOUS emotional roller coaster. it draws out emotions so realistically and the villains are PERFECT. they are so realistic, you can sympathize with them. amazing. just amazing.
+-UPDATE- i had just finished watching this anime and i am seriously depressed it ended. this anime was PURELY AMAZING.there was not one filler (although i dont mind fillers). any part you feel is pointless or a filler is actually an important buildup for what happens after. this was a SERIOUS emotional roller coaster. it draws out emotions so realistically and the villains are PERFECTLY PORTRAYED. they are so realistic, you can sympathize with them. amazing. just amazing.